 What to Learn from Wells Fargo’s Toxic Sales Culture

-We have seen it before…the kind of toxic corporate sales cultures that give rise to disasters like the VW diesel emissions cheating scandal or the public accusation that Amazon oppressively monitored its employees with the unrealistic and harsh expectation that they perform like machines on the floor.
+We have seen it before – the kind of toxic corporate sales cultures that give rise to disasters like the VW diesel emissions cheating scandal or the public accusation that Amazon oppressively monitored its employees with the unrealistic and harsh expectation that they perform like machines on the floor.
 Now we have another major example of what can happen when a corporate culture goes horribly wrong – Wells Fargo’s toxic sales culture.

-Is the CEO Accountable for Culture?
+Is Their CEO Accountable for Culture?

-As much as CEO John Stumpf in his testimony before the U.S. Senate Committee tried to explain away the unethical behavior of so many Wells Fargo employees, many feel he should be the one held accountable.
+As much as Wells Fargo CEO John Stumpf in his testimony before the U.S. Senate Committee tried to explain away the unethical behavior of so many Wells Fargo employees, many feel he should be the one held accountable.
 Yes, he fired about 5,300 employees for creating unauthorized and bogus accounts.
 But most financial analysts agree that it was the corporate culture he created that failed, not just those employees.